Chart Color Schemes

 Leopold is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Leopold, as evaluated at the latest Census, comprised 92.3% houses and 7.8% other dwellings.
-In comparison, Non-Metro Vic.'s dwelling structure was 84.6% houses and 15.4% other dwellings.
-Home ownership level in Leopold was 38.5%, with the remainder of dwellings either mortgaged (42.8%) or rented (18.7%).
-The median monthly mortgage repayment in Leopold was $1,603, lower than Non-Metro Vic.'s average of $1,712 and Australia's national average of $1,863.
-The median weekly rent figure in Leopold was $375, comparable to the national figure but lower than Non-Metro Vic.'s $335.
+The dwelling structure in Leopold, as evaluated at the latest Census, consisted of 92.3% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic. had 84.6% houses and 15.4% other dwellings.
+Home ownership in Leopold stood at 38.5%, with the remaining dwellings either mortgaged (42.8%) or rented (18.7%).
+The median monthly mortgage repayment was $1,603, lower than Non-Metro Vic.'s average of $1,712.
+The median weekly rent figure in Leopold was recorded at $375, compared to Non-Metro Vic.'s $335.
+Nationally, Leopold's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were comparable to the national figure of $375.

 Frequently Asked Questions - Housing